andrew0harney/EEG-Multi-Channel-Utility/SETUP.md

 (To those who pick up the project...whoever you may be!)

 All code was written in Eclipse with the pydev plugin.
-The Enthought Canopoy python distribution was used, although other environments such as anaconda could work equally as well.
+The Enthought Canopoy python package manager was used, although other environments such as anaconda could work equally as well.

 I highly recommend adding your python package lib to your PYTHONPATH.
 Simply add "export PYTHONPATH=$PYTHONPATH:~/Enthought/Canopy_64bit/User/bin" to your .bashrc